IMU Sensor Fusion

 Power on either a CinePuck or an Active IMU puck.

 Select the markers from the active device and create a Rigid Body Asset.
+Please see the the Create Rigid Body section of the Builder pane page for further instructions.

-Right click on the Rigid Body in the Assets pane and select Active Tags -> Auto-Configure Active Tag.
+Right click the Rigid Body in the Assets pane and select Active Tags -> Auto-Configure Active Tag.

-This will set the Puck to search for an IMU pair.
-Once paired, this will be indicated in the 3D Viewport IMU visual as 'IMU Paired', the Devices pane Active Tag 'Paired Asset' column, and in the Assets pane's 'Active Tag' column.
+Once paired, this alignment status will be indicated in the 3D Viewport IMU visual.
+The asset name will display in the Devices pane Active Tag Paired Asset column, and in the Assets pane's Active Tag column.

 This will remove a paired Tag from the Rigid Body.